 TOKEN Converter

-Extract text from TOKEN files
+Extract text from auth and config files (TOKEN)

 Drop or upload your .TOKEN file